Hong Kong at a Glance

 For decades, working in Hong Kong has been popular among those seeking new challenges abroad.
-Since the start of its economic boom in the 1960s, the smallest of the “Asian Tigers” has not only been a major destination for foreign investments - It has also attracted many foreign specialists.
+Since the start of its economic boom in the 1960s, the smallest of the “Asian Tigers” has not only been a major destination for foreign investments ─ it has also attracted many international specialists.

 Due to its location, free port status, well-developed infrastructure and low taxation, the city continues to be a regional investment hub and financial center.
 The number of expats working in Hong Kong remains high.
 However, recent economic downturns and increasing numbers of well-qualified local graduates have led to a competitive job market.
 Finding employment in Hong Kong has become increasingly difficult for expats.
 Particularly those expats trying to find a job without an intra-company transfer have to jump some hurdles.

-The developments described above are also reflected in visa policies regarding expats.
-To apply for an “Employment for Professionals” visa, you need to have a confirmed job offer and your potential employer has to sponsor your visa application.
+The developments described above are also reflected in visa policies regarding expats working in Hong Kong.
+To apply for an “Employment for Professionals” visa, you need to have a confirmed job offer and your potential employer has to sponsor your application.
 Moreover, they have to prove that the position in question cannot be filled by a local, which makes the process of acquiring a visa even more difficult.

-As you can imagine, finding an employer willing to sponsor your visa is not easy.
+As you can imagine, finding an employer willing to sponsor your visa so you can work in Hong Kong is not easy.
 Self-made expats can try to find a company from home via an online job search.
 Others actually travel to Hong Kong on a temporary visa to search for a job opportunity.
 However, even if you succeed, remember that you are not allowed to start working in Hong Kong on a temporary visa.
 Instead, you have to leave and re-enter the country on a visa which actually allows you to take up employment.

-If you would like to have more information on Hong Kong visa, please take a look at our in-deph article on Hong Kong Visa for Expatriates.
+If you would like to have more information on Hong Kong visa, please take a look at our in-depth article on Hong Kong Visa for Expatriates.